 - e-Visa PDF printed, if applicable — two copies

-- Travel insurance that covers trekking to 4,000m — not checked at the border, but essential given the mountain rescue situation we cover in our Kyrgyzstan safety guide
+- Travel insurance that covers trekking to 4,000 m — not checked at the border, but essential given the mountain rescue situation we cover in our Kyrgyzstan safety guide

 Frequently Asked Questions